Minimal genera of open 4-manifolds: Minimal genus at infinity

-We will also need to locate smooth surfaces representing elements $\alpha\in B_i\subset {\rm H}_2(\widetilde H_i^s)$ for each $i$.
-Any such element is carried by $\widetilde H_i^s-\widetilde C$, and hence, by $\partial\widetilde H_i^s-\widetilde C$ (by $\widetilde\H$-stability).
-Now suppose that the smoothing on $\int H_i$ has Casson type.
-Let $T_i$ denote the manifold obtained from $H_i^s$ by replacing its 2-handles with the first-stage towers of the corresponding Casson handles.
-We can then recover $\int H_i^s$ with its Casson-type smoothing by adding the higher-stage Casson handles onto $T_i$ along a tubular neighborhood $N$ of their attaching link in $\partial T_i$, and then removing the remaining boundary.
-The same holds for the lifts $\widetilde T_i$ and $\widetilde N$ to $\widetilde H_i^s$.
-Since $\widetilde C$ and $\partial\widetilde H_i$ are disjoint, $\widetilde C\cap\partial\widetilde T_i$ intersects the first-stage towers only inside $\widetilde N$.
-We show that every class $\alpha$ as above is carried by $\partial\widetilde T_i-\widetilde C-\widetilde N$.
-This can be seen by Kirby calculus (e.g.~\cite{GS}): The class $\alpha$ is represented by some closed, embedded surface $F$ in $\partial\widetilde H_i^s$ that is disjoint from $\widetilde C$.
-In the diagram of $\widetilde H_i^s$, this appears as a surface bounded by parallel copies of the attaching circles of the 2-handles (and dotted circles).
-We modify the diagram to obtain $\widetilde T_i$ by adding dotted circles that are Whitehead doubles of meridians of attaching circles.
-These puncture $F$, but only in algebraically canceling pairs, so the punctures can be repaired using tubes running along the dotted circles.
-The resulting surface $F'$ is homologous to $F$ in $\widetilde H_i^s-\widetilde C$.
-The attaching region $\widetilde N$ of the higher-stage Casson handles is a tubular neighborhood of the meridians of the new dotted circles, and can be assumed to be disjoint from $F'$, so $F'$ lies in $\partial\widetilde T_i-\widetilde C-\widetilde N$, as required.
-(Alternatively, construct $F'$ from $F$ by replacing each core disk comprising an intersection of $F$ with a 2-handle by an immersed core of the corresponding first-stage tower, with its double points smoothed.
-This can be assumed to lie in the boundary as required, provided we used the correct framing convention for the attaching circle.)
+We will also need to locate smooth surfaces representing elements $\alpha\in B_i$ for each $i$.
+Any such element is carried by $\partial\widetilde H_i^s-\widetilde C$.
+Suppose that the smoothing on $\int H_i$ has Casson type.
+Let $T_i$ denote the manifold obtained from $H_i^s$ by replacing its 2--handles with the first-stage towers of the corresponding Casson handles.
+We can then recover $\int H_i^s$ with its Casson-type smoothing by adding the higher-stage Casson handles onto $T_i$ and removing the remaining boundary, and the same holds for the lift $\widetilde T_i$ to $\widetilde H_i^s$.
+The class $\alpha$ is represented by some closed surface $F$ in $\partial\widetilde H_i^s$ that is disjoint from $\widetilde C$.
+Figure~\ref{fig}(a) shows an example with $\widetilde H_i$ made from 2--handles $h_1$ and $h_2$, where only $h_1$ lies in $\widetilde H_i^s$.
+The surface necessarily avoids $h_2$, whose core lies in $\widetilde C$.
+We obtain $\widetilde T_i$ from $\widetilde H_i^s$ by adding dotted circles that are Whitehead doubles of meridians of attaching circles.
+These puncture $F$, but only in algebraically canceling pairs, so the punctures can be repaired as in Figure~\ref{fig}(b).
+We obtain a surface $F'$ that is homologous to $F$ in $\partial\widetilde H_i^s-\widetilde C$.
+Since each higher-stage Casson handle $CH$ is attached to a meridian of a new dotted circle, it can be assumed to be disjoint from $F'$.
+Thus, $F'$ lies in $\partial\widetilde T_i$ avoiding both $\widetilde C$ and the higher-stage Casson handles, and represents $\alpha$ as required.